 SoLoud lets you hook several filters to a single audio stream, as well as to the global audio output.
+By default, you can use up to four filters, but this can be easily changed by editing SoLoud.h file and rebuilding the library.

-5.16 Mixing Bus
+5.17 Mixing Bus